haakonsh/MMD/README.md

 13. You have now verified that the BLE link remained intact despite halting the CPU.

 14. Feel free to play around with the LED and single stepping through application code.
-Now you can finnaly figure out what your BLE service is actually doing without losing the BLE link ^^
+Now you can finally figure out what your BLE service is actually doing without losing the BLE link ^^

 ## Hey that really is neat, but how do I implement MMD in my project?